-Table 2 - Preparing new planning documents: Our service standards
+Table 2 - Preparing new planning documents - Our service standards

-General In all our dealings with you, we will treat you fairly and considerately.
-We will do the following: If you write to us We will acknowledge it within three working days of the date that we receive it.
+General In our dealings with you, we will treat you fairly and considerately We will do the following • If you write to us We will acknowledge it within two working days of the date that we receive it.
 We will reply in full within 10 working days of the date that we receive it.
-If you phone us We will try to answer your query immediately over the phone, as long as you call within normal office hours.
+Where we are unable to do so we will write and tell you why, and advise you of the date when you can expect a full reply. • If you phone us We will try to answer your query immediately over the phone, as long as you call within normal office hours.
 If your query relates to a specific site, we may ask you to send us a map by post or fax.
-This is to make sure that the advice we give is actually for the site that interests you.
-If you e-mail us As long as you use the e-mail address planning.policy@darlington.gov.uk, we will send you an automatic acknowledgement that we have received your e-mail.
+This is to make sure that the advice we give is actually for the site that interests you. • If you e-mail us As long as you use the e-mail address planning.policy@darlington.gov.uk, we will send you an automatic acknowledgement that we have received your e-mail.
 A planning officer will follow this up with a full reply by e-mail within 10 working days of the date we received the e-mail.
+If we are unable to do so we will email and tell you why, and advise you of the date when you can expect a full reply.
 We cannot guarantee this service if you use the e-mail address of a specific planning officer.
 If you fax us See our standards for writing to us.
 These only apply if you use the fax number 01325 388616.
 It often helps if you contact us first by phone or e-mail to tell us to expect a fax.
-If you meet us face-to-face We try to answer your query immediately.
+If you meet us face-to-face • We try to answer your query immediately.
 If this is not possible, we will explain why not and will let you know when you can expect a follow-up response.
 We will ask you how you want us to contact you in the future.
-Planning policy officers are generally available to discuss any aspect of the new local development framework or other development plan documents during normal office hours.
+Planning Policy officers are generally available to discuss any aspect of the new local development framework or other development plan documents during normal office hours.
 However, it is a good idea to make an appointment beforehand.

-Specific action We will do the following:

-If you send us a formal representation We will acknowledge it within three working days.
+Specific We will do the following If you send us a formal representation We will acknowledge it within two working days of the date that we receive it.
 We will provide feedback either directly or through a summary report of all representations prepared for councillors.
 If you ask for planning or environmental information If necessary, we will explain your rights and the information we have to make available under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
 If you ask for a document We will: tell you where you can already see the document; tell you whether there is a charge, and if so what it is; and post it out to you the same day (if it is free of charge) or when we receive your payment (if there is a cost).

-If you have sent us comments on any planning document We will publish a community involvement and responses statement alongside the finalised planning document, setting out the issues raised by people who contacted us and our response to each issue raised.
-If you make a formal complaint The Planning Manager will deal with this in the first instance and let you know about the further steps you can take if you do not get a satisfactory answer.
+• If you have sent us comments on any planning document • We will publish a community involvement and responses statement alongside the finalised planning document, setting out the issues raised by people who contacted us and our response to each issue raised. • lf you make a formal complaint • The appropriate section manager will deal with this in the first instance and let you know about the further steps you can take if you do not get a satisfactory answer.